Naperville Integrated Wellness

 NAPERVILLE'S TOP RATED LOCAL® FUNCTIONAL MEDICINE FACILITY

 Inflammation, you have heard it’s bad for you.
 You don’t want it…but what the heck is it?
+Dr. Sharon Borkowski breaks down inflammation and functional medicine with Naperville Integrated Wellness now.

 Inflammation is a root cause of countless health problems and is the only factor common to all chronic diseases.
 In functional medicine we are very interested in the subject of inflammation because until it is brought under control you simply cannot restore function and therefore health.

 Is Your Body on Fire?
+The Functional Medicine and Inflammation Connection

 That may sound like a rather harsh question, but this is where the word inflammation comes from.
 The word inflammation comes from the Latin word inflammatio; inflammare which means to set on fire.
 The best way to describe inflammation is to say the tissues of the body are “on fire.”
 Your body is creating this fire in response to damaged cells in your body.
 When your cells are damaged by anything, your body starts a fire.
 The purpose of this fire is to contain/limit the damage so it does not spread, break down damaged cells for removal and permit the development of new, healthy cells.